 Some members get involved in the wider EG activities, and some don’t.
 If you join our branch then you also get membership of the National EG, but it’s up to you if you want to get involved in that side of things, or not.

 If you do decide to join, the annual fees are: Branch membership £9.00 National membership £38 (Total £47).
-We think that adds up to pretty good value: if you add up the monthly sessions (Tuesday meetings, one workshop group and two traditional group meetings) then that gives you 48 potential stitch sessions per year, plus several workshops and outings; and you can’t put a price on the camaraderie and mental stimulation!
+We think that adds up to pretty good value: if you add up the monthly sessions (Tuesday meetings, two workshop groups and two traditional group meetings) then that gives you 52 potential stitch sessions per year, plus several workshops and outings; and you can’t put a price on the camaraderie and mental stimulation!

 You are very welcome to come along and ‘have a dabble’ if you want to, or just come to hear the speakers.
 We look forward to meeting you.